huuminhn/Passenger_Choice_Behaviour/README.md

 ## Python: Classification and Prediction of Airlines and Airports choice.
-This project served as an academic project that is prohibited to share the original dataset and codes due to privacy.
+This project served  an academic project that is prohibited to share the original dataset and codes due to privacy.
 Summary of key findings and insights will be provided.

 ---